7 Takeaways From President Trump's Oval Office Address

 Style is always the thing a lot of people talk about first when looking at a presidential address.
 And there are few people who don't like the president who will believe he did a good job in any way.

 But there were a lot of questions about how this president would do in an Oval Office address, a venue a lot of past presidents have struggled in.
 Trump was able to make and read his argument without much of a hitch, though it was a very dark speech.
 (In a tweet late Tuesday, the president seemed to almost congratulate himself, saying to his millions of followers: "Thank you for soooo many nice comments regarding my Oval Office speech.
 A very interesting experience!")
-But appearances matter far less than the substance, and Tuesday night's address seemed to move the substantive debate — over a southern border wall and border security more broadly — forward very little.
+But appearances matter far less than the substance, and Tuesday night's address seemed to move the substantive debate — over a Southern border wall and border security more broadly — forward very little.

 6. Democrats are focused on ending the shutdown, while Trump is focused on the wall